podium-lib/context/README.md

 ### .middleware()

-Express middelware to execute all Parsers in paralell and append the result of each parser to `res.locals.podium.context`.
+Connect compatible middelware to execute all Parsers in paralell and append the result of each parser to `res.locals.podium.context`.

 This will execute all built in parsers and all externally registered, through the `.register()`